Retail Space Planning 101: Four reasons why accurate floor plans are vital for profitable stores

 Accurate floor plans are invaluable to the retail space planning process.

-Our innovative macro space planning software – StoreSpace® – helps clients maintain highly accurate floor plans and optimise their store layout for improved profitability and efficiency.
+CADS retail planners use StoreSpace® innovative macro space planning software to help clients maintain highly accurate floor plans.
+This advanced tool helps optimise store layouts, driving improved profitability and operational efficiency.

-With over 35 years’ experience, our expert team help retail space planners make their store space planning process quicker and simpler.
+With over 40 years’ experience, our expert retail planning team help retail space planners make their store space planning process quicker and simpler.

-We work for clients in wide range of sectors, including Shell, Sainsbury’s, Primark, M&S, Apotek Hjartat (Sweden) and Grupo Merza (Mexico).
+We work for clients in wide range of sectors, including Primark, Sainsbury’s, Asda, B&Q and Waitrose.

 To find out more about how we can help you make your retail space planning process easier, get in touch today.